 Raymond gave no answer and walked to the door.
 "I'm done here, Ma.
 Behave yourself."
 And he was gone.

 "Well, how do you like that?" she said to no one.
-She grabbed a kleenex, dusted off her teeth, and shoved them back into her mouth.
+She shoved the teeth back into her mouth.
 "I'll just have to take care of things myself.
 I'll bet Mrs. Wronski would appreciate a nice pot of chicken soup."

 Where's Anna Wronski?